• HEALTH RULES REGARDING VEGADHARANA AND HITA AHARA-VIHARA

 GENERAL ADVICE ON NATURAL URGES (VEGADHARANA)

-• Meaning: Diseases arising due to the suppression of natural urges and by not following nature's rhythm are now described for proper management and prevention.
+• Master Vagbhata explains that Diseases arising due to the suppression of natural urges and by not following nature's rhythm are now described for proper management and prevention.

 • Key Takeaways: